topofocus/active-orient/README.md

     model =  r.creat_class classname
     r.delete_class model
  ```
+»model« is the Class itself, a Constant pointing to the class-definition
+It is used as argument to several methods, providing the class-name to operate on
+and as reference to instantiate the correct REST::Model-Object.

-if a schema is used, Properties can retrieved, and created
+If a schema is used, Properties can retrieved, and created
  ```ruby
   r.create_properties( o_class: model ) do
      {	symbol: { propertyType: 'STRING' },